Uche-anya/GooseMusic-Airflow-DataPipeline/README.md

 The raw data used in this project is sourced from Udacity and is subject to their licensing terms.
 This project itself is open-source and free for educational use.

----

-For any issues, feel free to raise a GitHub issue or reach out!

-# GooseMusic-Airflow-DataPipeline